emilbowry/IDP/README.md

 ### 2) Use of timing to exit ramp state
 Decided against counting junctions since it introduced a greater possibility of error due to the robot deviating from the line significantly when climbing the ramp sometimes which would have been identified as a junction to enter the detect block state.
 Therefore, a global time variable was used to reflect the time since line following begins.

+# Competition Outcome

+Unfortunately, we ended up coming in second place both in our competition and in the entire Cambridge Engineering cohort, which was quite disappointing.
+Despite having flawlessly completed 20 practice runs, our Ultrasonic Sensor (US) malfunctioned during the actual competition.

+The sensor detected an abnormal reading of an object 150mm away, even though there was nothing there.
+One possible cause could be attributed to me turning on our sound system to play the Imperial March from Star Wars.
+It's possible that when the speaker was initialized, it caused an ultrasonic emission at the start due to a sudden change in voltage, such as a delta-like pulse from turning it on.
+I will need to examine the specifications of the speaker and review our US code in order to determine the root cause of the malfunction.